-We conducted baseline surveys an average of five months before treatment and endline surveys an average of seventeen months after treatment, completing all surveys before the COVID19 pandemic.
-We surveyed the "primary adult woman" in each household: typically the female spouse in a couple-headed household or the widowed head of household.
+We ran baseline surveys an average of 5 months before treatment and endline surveys an average of 17 months after treatment, finishing before the COVID-19 pandemic.
+We completed all baseline surveys for all villages in an area before any interventions began or were announced.
+We surveyed the "primary adult woman" in each household: the female spouse in a couple-headed household or the widowed or single household head.
 We surveyed 87.1% of the baseline sample at endline.
-Attrition is balanced across treatment arms and only weakly related to baseline household characteristics (Table B.1).
-See Appendix B for details on the census, eligibility rules, sampling, and endline tracking process.
+Attrition is balanced on treatment and treatment times baseline household characteristics (Appendix B).